davide-casiraghi/resources/README.md

 If the guide describes working with multiple languages or frameworks, specify them separately (`tags: ["language: php", "language: javascript", "framework: drupal"]`), but try to limit to two of each.

 You can also leave the tags empty if you can't tag the guide properly.

-### Author data in metadata.json

-**Make sure that header in guide markdown file includes a valid github profile link under `github_author` field.**

-Executing `node scripts/github_users.js` will automatically get all users info from github API and add it to `metadata.json`.
-This script is already included in `npm start` and `npm run build` commands, so only use `github_users.js` for debugging purposes.

 ### Categories